 Definition

-A methodology by Eric Ries centered on the Build-Measure-Learn feedback loop.
+A methodology by Eric Ries centered on the Build-Measure-Learn feedback loop, building on Steve Blank's Customer Development model.
 Teams create a Minimum Viable Product, measure how customers respond, and learn whether to pivot or persevere.
 The goal is to minimize waste by validating business hypotheses as quickly and cheaply as possible.
 PMs apply lean principles to reduce the risk of building products nobody wants.
+The Product Discovery Handbook covers how lean validation fits into a continuous discovery practice, and the MVP roadmap template provides a planning format for teams building their first version.

 Why It Matters for Product Managers